zamp/vid2vid/README.md

 Either run "run.bat" or "python main.py" from command line.

-Whenever ebsynth pops up press Run All and once done close it.

 To run the provided workflow_api.json you need to have Flat-2D Animerge model installed.
 You can get it from https://civitai.com/models/35960/flat-2d-animerge.
 You can also just change the json to point to some other model or create your own workflow which is explained below.

 ## How to do custom ComfyUI workflows